-- Fulfill all affirmative action reporting requirements by submitting standard reports. - Ensure dissemination of all relevant affirmative action information to appropriate staff.

-- Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the College's diversity or equity committee. - Determine the need for diversity training and recommend training at their respective work location. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the College's recruitment team at their work locations. - Comply with statewide and College anti-discrimination and anti-harassment policies.
+- Fulfill all affirmative action reporting requirements by submitting standard reports to Minnesota State. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the College's diversity or equity committee. - Determine the need for equity/inclusion training and recommend training for the College. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the College's recruitment team. - Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.